silinternational/cover-api/CONTRIBUTING.md

-Errors that do not justify an error being passed to the API client may be logged to `stderr` and Rollbar using `domain.Error` if context is available, or `domain.ErrLogger.printf` if no context is available.
+Errors that do not justify an error being passed to the API client may be logged to `stderr` and Rollbar using `domain.Error` if context is available, or `log.Errorf` if no context is available.

 `domain.Warn` can be used to log at level "warning" and also send to Rollbar

-`domain.Info` or `domain.Logger.printf` will log but not send to Rollbar.
+`domain.Info` or `log.Errorf` will log but not send to Rollbar.

 ## Debugging with Delve